aistats/aistats2025/faqs.md

 We strongly discourage advertising the preprint on social media or in the press while under submission to AISTATS.
 Under no circumstances should your work be explicitly identified as AISTATS submission at any time during the review period, i.e., from the time you submit the abstract to the communication of the accept/reject decisions.

 5. **Can the author list be changed?**
-The author list is **final** at the abstract submission deadline (Thursday, October 3rd, 2024 AoE).
+The author list is ***final at the abstract submission deadline*** (Thursday, October 3rd, 2024 AoE).
 After the abstract deadline, any changes to the author list are **impossible**.
+This is to avoid conflicts of interest with reviewers during the matching, which begins right after the abstract submission deadline.
 Only once the paper is accepted, you may change the order of authors, but no new authors may be added.

 6. **Can I withdraw my submission?**
 Yes.
 You can withdraw your submission at any point in the reviewing process.
 For statistical purposes, we will count a submission as “rejected” if it is withdrawn after reviews have been made available to authors.